 While fleeing through the parking lot on foot, the suspect dropped some of the cash on the ground.
 RPD quickly secured the evidence by covering it with a plastic bag and weighing it down with a small black case.
 Later, when the County forensic team arrived on the scene to help the investigation and removed the cover, the cash could be seen lying in a pool of red dye.
 The dye is inserted into stacks of cash by banks to make the bills unusable, and to explode, marking the robber’s clothes and body.

-The use of forensic technology, according to police, was the key to identifying Jarrett.
+The use of crime scene reconstruction and forensic technology, according to police, was the key to identifying Jarrett.

 The same bank was robbed in August 2011.